-"I want to be part of a sustainability journey that would preserve the unique beauty of Mongolia for generation to come.
-I want my children's children and their children to experience what Mongolians can experience today: a vast and free land with no fences, steppes full of aromatic wild herbs, mountains with wildlife and nomads with centuries-old traditions."
+"We want to be part of a sustainability journey that would preserve the unique beauty of Mongolia for generations to come.
+We want those generations to experience what Mongolians can experience today: a vast and free land with no fences, steppes full of aromatic wild herbs, mountains with wildlife and nomads with centuries-old traditions."

 — Oyuna Tserendorj, Founder & Creative Director

 From the first comb of a cashmere goat to the local Mongolian communities who spin our yarn: we know that achieving full sustainability is far from simple.

 However, alongside some of the most progressive voices in the fashion industry, we are more committed than ever to achieving this, which is why we are proud to announce our partnership with the Sustainable Fibre Alliance (SFA).
 The SFA is a non-profit international organisation that promotes global sustainability standards for cashmere in order to restore grasslands and transform the complex supply chain of cashmere, from herders to retailers.